 Editor, Playground Buenos Aires: January 2014 – January 2015

-Playground Buenos Aires is a magazine in Argentina’s capital city featuring articles on different aspects of life and experiences in Buenos Aires and further afield.
-Amanda was headhunted by a VC to start a new free english-language magazine for tourists and expats in the city.
+Amanda was headhunted by a VC to start a new free english-language magazine for tourists and expats in Buenos Aires (30,000 copies/bi-monthly).
 As well as editing and writing responsibilities she conceptualized the magazine and was been a key adviser in distribution, advertising, printing and recruitment, managing a team of designers, writers and administrative assistants.
-The magazine had a print of 30,000 copies per edition (every 2 months) and over 200 distribution points.

 Editor, Alton Post Gazette and sister titles: June 2007 – September 2009